rhamdeew/go_gal/README.md

 - File integrity is verified with HMAC-SHA256 on every read, detecting tampering or corruption.
 - When using self-signed certificates, your browser may show a security warning.
 You can safely proceed for personal use.
 - **Security Best Practices:**
-  - For production or internet-facing deployments, always use HTTPS (`--ssl=true`)
+  - For production or internet-facing deployments, always use HTTPS — prefer `--acme` (Let's Encrypt) for trusted certificates, or `--ssl` for self-signed
   - Always set `GO_GAL_SESSION_KEY` and `GO_GAL_SALT` to strong, random values in production
   - Run the `--migrate` command after upgrading from an older version to use the strongest available encryption
-  - Consider running behind a reverse proxy (nginx, Caddy) for additional security and proper TLS certificates
+  - If running behind a reverse proxy (nginx, Caddy), let the proxy handle TLS and run go_gal on HTTP internally
   - Use a strong, unique password — Argon2id makes brute force expensive, but a strong password is still the primary defence

 ## GitHub Actions and Releases